sandguine/strategic-representation-learning/README.md

 ## Method Overview

 This repository implements a method for learning compressed representations of co-player policies based on their strategic influence.
-Instead of modeling behavior directly, the method embeds co-policies according to how they affect the ego agent's incentives—i.e., how they change its best response.
+Instead of modeling behavior directly, the method embeds co-policies according to how they affect the ego agent's incentives i.e., how they change its best response.

 ### Key Components